Alexresh/minecraftInformerMod/README.md

 4) Notifies of the creeper's approach (by text and sound)
 5) Adds a button to open the minecraft folder to some interfaces
 6) [Note: anti-cheat will notice] Adds an autoclicker (hitting a armor stand or the nearest mob at a specified interval in milliseconds)
+7) Adds a hotkey for change gamemode to spectator and hotkey for change gamemode to spectator(in client)
+8) Automatic game mode change when falling into void in survival mode

 Everything is configured.
 You can reload the config by clicking a button in the option screen